PennyJim/exfret_biter_memoirs/README.md

 * You can add this to existing saves, or remove it mid-save
 * It should be compatible with all mods
 * An ever-growing list of names and stories
-* (WIP) Relationships between the biters that you can learn about and love (before ruthlessly murdering them)

 ## Getting Started